back to work

 a calm rhythm for keeping plants alive.

 Spruit pairs AI plant identification with a thoughtful plant doctor and a self-tuning watering cadence.
-Designed end to end, launching on iOS and Android in 2026.
+I designed it in code with AI in the loop, not in static frames.
+Live on iOS and Android.

 YEAR